nicolas-cunin-lyra/nezyap/README.md

 ## Demo sprint 1

 ### Prerequisite
+For helm to work
+- helm commands indicated in the scenario must be run from `deploy/openshift` folder
+- Before running helm commands, you must go to OpenShift console and copy the credentials (`https://oauth-openshift.apps.poc.pandrieux.sattamax.com/oauth/token/display`)

+Publish images used by the application:
+- authenticate with docker on openshift-image-registry (not using CI for this POC) `docker login -u kubeadmin -p `oc whoami -t` https://openshift-registry.apps.poc.pandrieux.sattamax.com`
 - build source code with `./scripts/build-all.sh` then build images with `./scripts/build-all-docker.sh`
 - Publish the current image versions to OpenShift registry by pushing these images, for instance: `./scripts/push-to-openshift-image-registry.sh local`
 - Create a v2, build code, build images with `./scripts/make-v2.sh`
-- Publish these image versions to OpenShift registry, for isntance: `./scripts/push-to-openshift-image-registry.sh local v2`
+- Publish these image versions to OpenShift registry: `./scripts/push-to-openshift-image-registry.sh v2`
 - Restore files with `./scripts/restore-v1.sh`

-For helm to work
-- helm commands indicated in the scenario must be run from `deploy/openshift` folder
-- Before running helm commands, you must go to OpenShift console and copy the credentials (`https://oauth-openshift.apps.poc.pandrieux.sattamax.com/oauth/token/display`)

 ### Scenario
 1. In OpenShift console, go to developer view